Dentists

 • Form structure signals for submit buttons, disabled states, contact fields, action targets, and labels.

-• Mobile first-screen CTA evidence when browser checks are available.
+• Mobile first-screen CTA evidence when public evidence supports it.

-• Trust-path evidence such as privacy links, review cues, secure-page asset hints, and browser errors.
+• Trust-path evidence such as privacy links, review cues, secure-page asset hints, and script or provider issues.

 • It does not log into patient portals, scheduling dashboards, or private form systems.